Half million Oregonians evacuate as death toll in West wildfires rises to 16

-(Reuters) - Around half a million people in Oregon evacuated as dozens of extreme, wind-driven wildfires scorched U.S. West Coast states on Friday, destroying hundreds of homes and killing at least 16 people, state and local authorities said.
+SALEM, Ore./MEDFORD, Ore.
+(Reuters) - Around half a million people in Oregon evacuated as dozens of extreme, wind-driven wildfires scorched U.S. West Coast states on Friday, destroying thousands of homes and killing at least 16 people, state and local authorities said.

+In southern Oregon, an apocalyptic scene of burned residential subdivisions and trailer parks stretched for miles along Highway 99 south of Medford through Phoenix and Talent, one of the worst hit areas, according to a Reuters photographer at the scene.

+Blazes jumped from wildfires burning through scrub and forest to suburban firestorms as flames jumped from house to house.

 GRAPHIC: A devastated West Coast - here